-You have arrived at the start of your graduate degree as a Probationer Research Student (PRS).
+You have arrived at the start of your postgraduate degree as a Probationer Research Student (PRS).
 The University rules allow you to hold this status normally for up to 4 terms.
-PRS students who arrive intending to pursue a Materials doctorate, are expected to transfer to DPhil status towards the end of their fourth term.
-Permission to apply to transfer is subject to the approval of your Supervisor, College and Director of Graduate Studies, normally following the completion of three threshold requirements:
+PRS students who arrive intending to pursue a Materials doctorate, are expected to transfer to DPhil status near to the end of their first year.
+Permission to apply to transfer is subject to the approval of your Supervisor, College and Director of Graduate Studies, normally following the completion of two threshold requirements:

-- (i) passing of two assessed courses (see section 6); - (ii) attendance at a minimum of seven Colloquia during the first two terms (see section 9): - (iii) submission of a satisfactory written 'interim progress report' (due by noon week 0 TT) and satisfactory performance at the associated informal first year viva held in May (see section 10).
+- (i) passes in two assessed courses (see Section 6); - (ii) attendance at a minimum of seven Colloquia during the first two terms (see Section 9);